 At Sacred Heart, we always strive to include PSHE and positive wellbeing throughout the wider curriculum.
 We continue to link consistent language from our PSHE and wellbeing session through other subjects such as: science, P.E and R.E.

-Whole school assemblies, Key Stage and Class assemblies all reflect the teaching of our PSHE curriculum with particular focus to our key values.
+Whole school assemblies, Key Stage and Class assemblies all reflect the teaching of our PSHE curriculum with particular focus to our key values and drivers.

 On a Friday afternoon, all children participate in a mindfulness session.
 The children are invited to take part in a yoga session with calming music, this allows our children to have some quiet and reflection time.
 The children are able to focus on their mental wellbeing alongside their physical wellbeing equipping our children with the skills to build their self-esteem, calming their mind and relieving any worries they may have.

 - Children will become more resilient and have the strategies to deal with difficult situations and overcoming barriers in a positive manner.

 - Children to become a respectful member of the school community and the wider world.

 - Children to reflective on their own and others uniqueness.

 - To understand and being aware of their feelings and emotions, allowing them to express and control their emotions in different situations.

 - Children to understand and demonstrate equality and diversity.

 - Children to have a healthy and positive outlook on school life with particular attention to attendance and behaviour.